wessware/clustering_algorithms/README.md

 The first model - performed averagely, but was unable to give an anticipated definitive outcome.
 Scored an inertia value of 4406 with a minimum of 7 clusters.

+### Affinity Propagation clustering

+Predicted two distinct cluster but imbalanced clusters both for the original dataset and the synthetically generated data.
+The synthetic data created a more distinct clustering.

+### Agglomerative Clustering

+Predicted two less distinct clusters for the original data.
+Predicted clusters were more distinct on the synthetic data.

+### BIRCH clusterinng

+Predicted two less distinct clusters for the original dataset.
+Predicted more distict clusters on the synthetic data.

+## Other Clusters

+Other clusters deployed in this project that did not perform well on creating or identifying proper clusters: OPTICS, K-means, mini-batch-k-means, mean-shift and spectral clustering.